ComputBiophys/ProtRAP-LM/README.md

 ### Command
 #### Prediction

-`python ProtRAP-LM.py --input_file ./example/test.fasta --output_path ./output/ --device cpu`
+`python ProtRAP-LM.py --input_file ./example/test.fasta --output_dir ./output/ --device cpu`

+$input_file is the path of the input file.

+$output_dir is the directory of the output file.

+$device is the device used in the calculation.

 ## Server
 Please try to use our server of ProtRAP-LM predictor at: